 Dione House was sold on 23rd November 2017 for £3,225,000.
 This property is associated with Dione PLC, it was the registered office of the company that Scot purchased from John Walters.

 Once again, the Joint Trustees seemingly did nothing whatsoever to recover these assets belonging to Scot’s bankruptcy estate.

 Financial irregularities – The money trail

-Also a director of Dione Ltd is another company associated with Mr Young, Hexagon Registrars Ltd (Company no: 02368965), of which Paul Laurence Osborne of Fox Williams sat as a director since 3rd October 1996.
+Formerly acting as director of Dione Ltd is another company associated with Scot, Hexagon Registrars Ltd (Company no: 02368965), of which Paul Laurence Osborne of Fox Williams sat as a director since 3rd October 1996.
 The company was dissolved via voluntary strike-off on 9th June 2015.

 There are irregularities in the company’s accounting presentation that are entirely inconsistent with the admissions and statements made by the Company’s members.

 We examined and followed intel gathered across 7-pages specifically around Dione and Hexagon.
 Page 1 refers to the authorised share capital of Hexagon being £212,778.53.
 The authorised share capital submitted to Companies House is just £6.
 Page 3 is particularly telling, it is a document evidencing the actual money sale proceeds that was distributed and the dates of the wire transfers by Paul Osborne of Fox Williams on behalf of Mr Young.
 The total sum is $73,523,043.36.
 The bank accounts of Mr Young are also referred to.